giantswarm/external-dns-app/README.md

 create a branch from master called `master#release#v0.1.0` and push it.
 * This will push a new git tag and trigger a new tarball to be pushed to the `default-catalog` and the `giantswarm-catalog`

+## Contributing & Reporting Bugs
+If you have suggestions for how `external-dns` could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+Check out the [Contributing Guide](CONTRIBUTING.md) for details on the contribution workflow, submitting patches, and reporting bugs.

 [app-operator]: https://github.com/giantswarm/app-operator
 [default-catalog]: https://github.com/giantswarm/default-catalog